FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

-To recreate the anlaysis used in the Anderson et al. manuscript, "Adaptation of the rumen microbiota during a finishing study", there are two steps (follow the guidelines below).
+To recreate the anlaysis used in the Anderson et al. manuscript, "Acclimation of the rumen microbiota during a finishing study", there are two steps (follow the guidelines below).
 All of the commands to generate the manuscript outputs have been ran on Mac OS X 10.9 (others systems should work fine) with 8 GB RAM.
 No root access is needed.
 This should all work in a linux enviornmnet as well if you use a linux version of USEARCH and the anaconda package manager [download page](http://continuum.io/downloads).
 The only two dependencies I believe are X11 (remember if logging onto a server) and perl (version shouldnt matter).

   1. Run the bash script to create a virtual enironment and download/install programs **LOCALLY** with the anaconda package manager.
 This will recreate the same enivronment I used.